Savusavu Area Accommodations

 Dive Notes: Jean-Michel Cousteau, himself, and his associate, Don Santee, oversee the resort’s dive operation.
 As one would expect with such a pedigree, the resort’s dive boats, dive shop, and dive educational programs are par none.
 Nitrox is available as is every known tourist PADI dive course.
 The dive sites immediately surrounding the property are on the relative Fijian grade of good, but they’re not fantastic.
 However, twice a week, the resort ventures out to the Namena Marine Reserve to dive the best reefs in Fiji.

 Prices start at FJD$ 2,175 a night for the garden view bures (including tax) and go much higher for the villa.
 Price includes all meals and bottled soft drinks, milk and juice (excepting specially prepared mixed non-alcoholic drinks (milkshakes and the like), alcohol drinks, laundry, and room service).
 Most activities, like tennis, sailing, swimming, rugby, hiking, weaving, snorkeling, guided walks, and village visits are free.
 Fee activities include massages, babysitting outside the 8 am to 9 pm window, scuba diving, sailing boat charters, kayak trips down a river, reserving an island, deep-sea fishing, mountain biking, town trips, a pearl farm tour, and private snorkeling charters.
 Children 12 and under stay free.

-If you’re into water sports, this is the right place to be.
+If you’re into water sports, this is also the right place to be.
 There’s an entire center and staff on hand to get you set up on an SUP or a kayak.